meltyourface/blank/posts/Ramifications-of-a-love-connection/Ritual-for-Strengthening-and-Eternalizing-Emotional-Bond/index.md

 4. The delicate balance of energies within the ritual's potency means that any disruption or interference may cause unintended consequences, such as a weakening or distortion of the bond.

-Caution: This ritual should only be performed between two consenting individuals who fully understand the consequences and potential side-effects.
+**Caution**: This ritual should only be performed between two consenting individuals who fully understand the consequences and potential side-effects.
 Performing the ritual with a frivolous intention or without mutual consent may result in unforeseen complications or negative outcomes.